- 1/2 teaspoon grated lemon peel

 - In a small bowl, whisk lemon peel, lemon juice, oil and garlic until blended; stir in capers and 2 tablespoons basil.
 Reserve 2 tablespoons mixture for drizzling cooked fish.
 Brush remaining mixture onto both sides of tilapia; sprinkle with salt and pepper.

-- Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
-Grill tilapia, covered, over medium heat or broil 4 in. from heat 3-4 minutes on each side or until fish just begins to flakes easily with a fork.
+- On a lightly oiled grill rack, grill tilapia, covered, over medium heat or broil 4 in. from heat 3-4 minutes on each side or until fish just begins to flake easily with a fork.
 Drizzle with reserved lemon mixture; sprinkle with remaining basil.
 Yield: 4 servings.

 "Nice light fish dish.
 I did cook it in a frying pan because tilapia tends to fall apart on the grill."